HoRaMusic/RadioMusic-MultiDrums/README.md

 The 6 linndrum sounds are based on 16bit 44100hz wav files : Kick, Snare, Clap, Closed hi-hat, open hi-hat, crash cymbale.
 (The module can play 2 samples simultaneously and the sample selection is CV controlable).

+This module used DSP write with the Vult transcompiler : https://modlfo.github.io/vult/

 MAIN CONTROLS: